dpiris01-ux/dla-simulation-cylindrical-geometry/README.md

 The fractal dimension of the aggregate is computed using a **box-counting method** applied at selected simulation times.

-ALso using the log-log of tree heights and mass.
+Also using the log-log of tree heights and mass.

 ## Interface statistics